xuejinli/kc-seatunel/docs/en/seatunnel-engine/rest-api-v2.md

 #### Body

-You can choose json or hocon to pass request body.Examples are as follows:
+You can choose json or hocon to pass request body.
 The json format example:
 ``` json
 {